kaleidos/grails-postgresql-extensions/README.md

 ## Installation

-The Grails 3 version only supports Hibernate 4.X.
+The Grails 3 version supports both Hibernate 4.X (version 4.x.x of the plugin) and Hibernate 5.X (version 5.x.x of the plugin).
 In `build.gradle` add the `jcenter` repository and the following dependency to install the plugin:

 ```groovy